 Lizardcube was founded late 2015 by Omar and Ben.
 We previously worked together on underdog hit DS title "Soul Bubbles", a physic based game about blowing bubbles and transporting spirits.

+Omar developed the popular tooling UI middleware "Dear ImGui" used by many large industry actors today.
 Omar worked in Kyoto with Q-Games on the "Pixeljunk Shooter" series.
 At Media Molecule in England, he laid his papery fingers on the original "Tearaway" and early iterations of "Dreams".
-He freelanced with Wild Sheep Studios (new team led by Michel Ancel) in Montpellier on "WiLD".
-He maintains a popular free-software library "dear imgui", aimed at game developers of all shapes and sizes.
+He freelanced with Wild Sheep Studios in Montpellier on "WiLD".
 His passion for retro Sega games led him in the last nineties to create the emulator "MEKA" and the "SMS Power!" research and preservation community which is still active.

 Ben graduated from Gobelins School in Paris 2006, co-directing Pyrats short.
 Since then, he has been working in videogames (“Soul Bubbles”), writing his own comics (“Powa”, “Les Chevaliers de la Chouette”) and freelanced in animation between London, Paris and LA (Dreamworks, Zodiac Kids and many more).

 For a long time we envisioned making an hommage to this much-loved Master System gem, originally developed by Westone and released in 1989.
 Many people of excellent taste agree that it was a defining title of the 8-bit console gaming era, and we agree with them.
 The game combines open-world exploration, multiple playable animals, an exciting lack of directions and a smoking pirate pig!
 Imagine if Zelda, Metroid and Mario had a love child.

 See the project webpage for details.

 There are currently no trailers available for Lizardcube.
 Check back later for more or contact us for specific requests!